-The impact of cold and damp housing is greatest on those with weak or vulnerable respiratory systems, mostly children and the elderly.
+The impact of cold and damp housing is greatest on those with weak or vulnerable respiratory systems, mostly children and older people.
 Respiratory infections are a leading cause of hospital admissions for children under two years of age.

 This also applies to other forms of rental accommodation, such as boarding houses, that equally need to be healthy and warm.